vitejs/vite/docs/blog/announcing-vite3.md

 - [@KiaKing85](https://twitter.com/KiaKing85) for getting the theme ready for Vite v3 release, and [@\_brc_dd](https://twitter.com/_brc_dd) for working on the VitePress internals.
 - [@CodingWithCego](https://twitter.com/CodingWithCego) for the new Spanish translation, and [@ShenQingchuan](https://twitter.com/ShenQingchuan), [@hiro-lapis](https://github.com/hiro-lapis) and others in the Chinese and Japanese translations teams for keeping the translated docs up to date.

-We also want to thank individuals and companies sponsoring the Vite team, and companies investing in Vite development: some of [@antfu7](https://twitter.com/antfu7)'s work on Vite and the ecosystem is part of his job at [Nuxt Labs](https://nuxtlabs.com/), and [StackBlitz](https://stackblitz.com/) hired [@patak_dev](https://twitter.com/patak_dev) to work full time on Vite,
+We also want to thank individuals and companies sponsoring the Vite team, and companies investing in Vite development: some of [@antfu7](https://twitter.com/antfu7)'s work on Vite and the ecosystem is part of his job at [Nuxt Labs](https://nuxtlabs.com/), and [StackBlitz](https://stackblitz.com/) hired [@patak_dev](https://twitter.com/patak_dev) to work full time on Vite.

 ## What's Next